Case study // Lululemon

 Culture is such a critical part of lululemon and this book captures it so well.
 It's been a huge hit amongst our staff, who now feel even more connected to our story.

 — Chip Wilson, Lululemon founder

 In 2007, yoga retailer lululemon athletica had a problem that most would be happy to have.
 The company was growing explosively, opening as many as three stores a month.
 Founder and CEO Chip Wilson was worried that the pace of expansion would dilute lululemon’s famously unique corporate culture (we lost count of how many employees told us: “Working here has changed my life.”).
 On top of that, the company was on the brink of going public.
-Could story help lululemon bottle its “secret sauce,” accelerate the onboarding of new employees, and convert prospective investors into raving fans?
+Could story (and a culture book) help lululemon bottle its “secret sauce,” accelerate the onboarding of new employees, and convert prospective investors into raving fans?

 A book about culture must reflect the employees’ authentic voices, so we knew we had to let the raw, bold and dynamic personalities of the company’s characters take center stage in the book.
 We opted for lots of short reflections written in a catchy, intimate tone, all grouped by a loose chronology and brand-supporting themes like “Why We Are Luons” and “Keeping It Fresh.”
 We wanted the reader to feel like they had walked into a backyard party of lululemon folks and invited right into a conversation that was inspiring and real.